At a glance

-stress isn’t always bad.
-There’s good stress, too.
-And it can help kids rise to challenges, resolve problems, and build confidence.
+When people say they’re stressed, it’s usually not a good thing.
+But stress isn’t always bad.
+There’s good stress, too — and it can help kids rise to challenges, solve problems, and build confidence.

 Nature gave us the ability to spot danger and respond to it.
 When faced with dangerous situations, our bodies and brains kick into fight-or-flight mode.
 But we don’t like to stay in that state for long.
 We like to deal with danger quickly so we can feel safe again.